1958 1959 1960 1961 1962 1963 1964 1965 1966 1967 1968 1969 1970 1971 1972 1973 1974 1975 1976 1977

 Entered chart 5 Sep 1958; Highest Position: 19; Weeks on chart: 10.

-Duane Eddy was born on 26 Apr 1938 in Corning, New York, USA.
+Duane Eddy (26 Apr 1938 - 30 Apr 2024) was born in Corning, New York, USA.
 His family moved to Arizona when he was a young teen, and he started playing guitar with a friend when he was 16.
 They got a few gigs on a local radio station, where Duane met Lee Hazlewood, who would help develop the "twangy" guitar sound that was Eddy's trademark.
 He began recording in 1957, and the recording of "Rebel Rouser" became an international hit in 1958.
 Eddy enjoyed numerous hit singles and albums after that, mostly in partnership with Lee Hazlewood.
-Eddy continues to make a few live appearances in the 21st century.
+Eddy continued to make a few live appearances in the 21st century, and he made a brief tour of the UK in 2018.
 He was featured as guest guitarist on the Elvis Presley with the Royal Philharmonic Orchestra remix album "If I Can Dream" in 2015.
+He died from cancer on 30 Apr 2024 at the age of 86.

 83